-Calendar Year 2018 - 3 reported crimes of criminal mischief of religious bias occurred on campus, 2 of which in the residential areas.
+Calendar Year 2018 - 3 reported crimes of criminal mischief based on religious bias, occurred on campus, 2 of which occurred in the residential areas.

 Calendar Year 2017 - 1 reported crime of destruction/damage-vandalism of property of religious bias occurred on campus, 0 in the residential areas.